buger/buger.github.com/source/_posts/2013-06-04-improving-testing-by-using-real-traffic-from-production.markdown

 No matter how many tests and fixtures you have, they just can't cover all cases.
 Production traffic always differs from your expectations.
 {% endblockquote%}

-Moreover, you can just brake everything when deploying a new version, even if tests pass.
+Moreover, you can just break everything when deploying a new version, even if tests pass.
 This happens constantly.

 There is a whole layer of errors that just can't be easily found via automated  and manual testing: concurrency, server environment specific bugs, some bugs can occur from requests called in a particular order, and etc.